-Prior to the initial public offering of our common stock in November 2007, we assumed the Riata 2005 Stock Plan (the "2005 Stock Plan").
+Prior to our initial public offering in November 2007, we assumed the 2005 Stock Plan.
 The 2005 Stock Plan authorizes the granting of stock options, stock appreciation rights, restricted stock, phantom stock and other equity-based awards to our employees, directors and consultants.
 In addition, the 2005 Stock Plan authorizes cash-denominated awards that may be settled in cash, stock or any combination thereof.
 The purpose of the 2005 Stock Plan is to attract, retain and provide incentives to our officers, other associates, directors and consultants and to thereby increase overall stockholder value.
 Currently, only awards of restricted stock are made under the terms of the 2005 Stock Plan.